davibrandao/rock-paper-scissors/README.md

+## English-EN
+# Rock, Paper, Scissors Game

+This is a simple Rock, Paper, Scissors game, created as part of a challenge from TheOdinProject course.

+## Game Rules

+- Each player chooses between Rock, Paper, or Scissors.
+- Rock defeats Scissors, Scissors defeat Paper, Paper defeats Rock.
+- If both players choose the same option, the result is a draw.

+## How to Play

+1. Clone this repository or download the files.
+2. Open the `index.html` file in a web browser.
+3. You will be prompted to make a choice: Rock, Paper, or Scissors.
+4. The computer will randomly select one of the options.
+5. The result of each round will be displayed in the console.

+## Credits

+This game was created as part of a challenge from the [TheOdinProject](https://www.theodinproject.com/) course.

+## Author

+Davi Brandao

+---
+## Portuguese-BR

 # Pedra, Papel e Tesoura Game

 Este é um jogo simples de Pedra, Papel e Tesoura, criado como parte de um desafio do curso TheOdinProject.